 So head to Nuarro Lodge on the Baixo do Pinda Peninsula in the Memba District of Nampula Province.
 Each rustic chic chalet has been built using local, natural materials and the lodge is set up on the dunes, looking out over Memba Bay.
 You don’t need aircon with all the sea breezes blowing through your large doors.
 Enjoy the huge beds, comfy living areas and private patio – essential for business delegates and their total relaxation.
 After meetings, take a stroll to Nuarro Point, an ancient coral formation and a restaurant where you can sample fresh seafood while watching the sea ebb and flow.

-You may find that your business takes you to these centers one day so take our advice and book your conference and accommodation through Mozambique Travel.com for the best packages and specials out there.
+You may find that your business takes you to these centres one day so take our advice and book your conference and accommodation through Mozambique Travel.com for the best packages and specials out there.